 If the team member being challenged does not respond, it’s okay to challenge again.
 Use of two-challenge rule empowers all team members to stop the line if they sense or discover an essential safety breach.
 The team member being challenged must acknowledge that the concern has been heard.

-I was impressed that a new hire, on his first day and still on probation, would feel empowered to respectfully challenge a doctor he did not know in a crisis.
-After the child was awake, I immediately went to the nursing supervisor for the area, who had come over to assist, and recommended that we hire the nurse permanently — which we did.
+I was impressed that a new hire — on his first day and still on probation — would feel empowered to respectfully challenge a doctor he did not know in a crisis.
+After the child was awake, I immediately went to the nursing supervisor for the area, who had come over to assist.
+I recommended that we hire the nurse permanently — which we did.

 Is It Always That Easy To Challenge?

 Unfortunately no. To be honest, not all doctors respond to suggestions from nurses so easily.
 Sometimes doctors don’t even respond well to suggestions from other doctor’s during communication in a crisis.
 Occasionally there is a tendency to let ego get in the way.
-But failure to make an observation or suggestion could potentially lead to serious or fatal consequences for your patient, or hurt a team member.
+But failure to make an observation or suggestion could potentially lead to serious or fatal consequences for your patient.
+It could hurt a team member.
 How you approach this communication is important.

 Don’t be confrontational.
 Be calm and respectful.
 Start your statement with words such as:

 You can also make suggestions of actions to take.
 Doctors are human too and sometimes we get hyperfocused in an emergency.
-This can lead us to concentrate on specific details but miss the bigger picture or overlook certain basic steps that can be helpful.
+We can concentrate on specific details but miss the bigger picture or overlook certain basic steps that can be helpful.

 In addition, you may be dealing with residents, or newly graduated providers who have less experience in dealing with a particular type of crisis than you do.
-For example, my sister, with over 30 years experience as an emergency room/intensive care nurse would have participated in the management of far more cardiac arrests than a physician freshly graduated from residency training.
-She would have a lot of valuable input during a code that could help the doctors she’s working with.
+For example, my sister, with over 40 years experience as an emergency room/intensive care/PACU nurse would have participated in the management of far more cardiac arrests than a physician freshly graduated from residency training.
+She would have a lot of valuable input during a code that would help the doctors she’s working with.

 So how can you make suggestions in a non-confrontational manner?
-Here are some examples of suggestions that nurses have made to me over the past several years when things were not going smoothly in the OR and perioperative areas.
+Here are suggestions nurses have shared with me over the years during challenging times in the OR and perioperative areas.

 In this way, you are not only offering to help, you’re making specific suggestions on things you think should be done in a way that doesn’t irritate.
 When I’m helping another doctor during a critical event, I use the same approach.
 And sometimes I have to use the two-challenge rule as well.